macmiles/sdcnd-behavioral-cloning-model/README.md

 # Behavioral Cloning Model for a Simulated Self-Driving Car
-The goal of this project is to train a model to navigate a vehicle across a track on it's own.
-Using Udacity's vehicle simulation, I'll first manually navigate a vehicle around a track a few times, while gathering corresponding image + input data.
-Next, I'll take the appropriate measures to preprocess the data that will be used to train a generalized CNN model that will navigate across the track on it's own.
+The objective of this project is to develop a model capable of autonomously driving a vehicle along a track.
+To accomplish this, I will utilize Udacity's vehicle simulation and begin by manually driving the vehicle around the track multiple times while collecting relevant image and input data.
+Subsequently, I will apply appropriate preprocessing techniques to prepare the data for training a convolutional neural network (CNN) model, which will enable the vehicle to navigate the track independently.

 ### Import Dependencies